-District School Climate Survey for both students and teachers for 5th and 6th grades is administered and reviewed on a yearly basis by Pershing's SAP team, School Site Council, and English Learning Advisory Committee.
+The Panoramic School Climate Survey for 3rd-6th grade students and teachers is administered and reviewed on a yearly basis by Pershing's PBIS team, School Site Council, English Learning Advisory Committee and the Leadership Team.
+The survey revealed that students feel

-ELAC Needs Assessment was administered to parents of English Language Learners.
-Results of the assessment provided an overall feeling of safety by Pershing's parents.
-ELAC is also given survey to provide input to School Site Council.
+The ELAC Needs Assessment was administered to parents of English Language Learners.
+Results of the assessment provided an overall feeling of safety by Pershing's parents and desired topics parents would like reviewed.
+ELAC also provids input to School Site Council.

-Site based teacher surveys were administered by site administration through Google to gather information on Professional Development needs in regards to Thinking Maps, Write From the Beginning, TWIG science, Guided Reading, Technology / Software, and PBIS.
+Site-based teacher surveys were administered by site administration through Google to gather information on Professional Development needs in regards to Thinking Maps, Write From the Beginning, TWIG science, Guided Reading, Technology / Software, and PBIS.